McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 - Each independent study/thesis student will present 1 paper during a lab meeting.
 - The journal will be assigned to the student and the student will then select a paper from the journal they are assigned to.
 - The student will then briefly present the paper at the lab meeting.
-  - PowerPoint slides are not permitted, students only need to describe the paper verbally in a 3 minute maximum presentation.
+  - PowerPoint slides are not permitted, students only need to describe the paper verbally in a 3-minute maximum presentation.
 - After the presentation, lab members will have an opportunity to ask the student questions about the paper and engage in discussion.

 **Article requirements:**
--	Empirical research article or review papers.
-Commentary articles, report, or correspondence articles do NOT qualify.
+-	Empirical research articles or review papers.
+Commentary articles, reports, or correspondence articles do NOT qualify.
 -	Articles published in the past 3 years.
 -	Articles never presented at our lab meeting before (check Journal club channel on Teams for past presented papers).
 - Articles that lab members did NOT participate in.